 Companies can channel their climate contributions towards a wide range of activities.

-Since they are not planning to claim to neutralise their emissions, companies making climate contributions are not tied to procuring carbon offset credits and enjoy far greater flexibility in the type of activities they can support to advance global decarbonisation.
-This could include, for example, support for land sequestration carbon removals, which does not offer sufficient guarantees of permanence to truly neutralise emissions (see section 4.1.3), but which is critical to addressing climate change and requires more financial support globally.
-Other examples include emerging technologies and measures for sectors where the technical mitigation potential of existing technologies remains limited, where innovation and investment are needed to find new solutions.
-Uncertainties regarding the eventual emissions reductions delivered by more immature technologies and higher-risk investments may make them less attractive to project developers looking to generate offset credits, but a more suitable avenue for those channelling financial support in the form of climate contributions.
+Since they are not claiming to neutralise their emissions, companies making climate contributions are not tied to delivering quantifiable mitigation outcomes and enjoy far greater flexibility in the type of activities they can support to advance global decarbonisation.
+This could include, for example, support for land sequestration carbon removals, which does not offer sufficient guarantees of permanence to truly neutralise emissions (see section 4.1.4), but which is critical for addressing climate change and requires more financial support globally.
+Other examples include emerging technologies and measures for sectors where the mitigation potential of existing technologies remains limited, and where innovation and investment are needed to find new solutions.
+Uncertainties about the actual emission reductions delivered by less mature technologies and higher-risk investments may make them less attractive to project developers aiming to generate offset credits, but these options may be more appropriate for those channelling financial support through climate contributions.